FAIRmat-NFDI/nomad-distro-template/template_README.md

 ```sh
 sudo chown -R 1000 .volumes
 ```
-5. Pull the images speicified in the `docker-compose.yaml` (retrieved from the `nomad-oasis.zip`) using
+5. Pull the images specified in the `docker-compose.yaml` (retrieved from the `nomad-oasis.zip`).
+Note that the image needs to be public or you need to provide a PAT (see "Important" note above).
 ```sh
 docker compose pull
 ```